-by Freddy J. Nager, Founder of Atomic Tango LLC + Hardcore Differentiation Advocate
+by Freddy Tran Nager, Founder of Atomic Tango + Differentiation Advocate; image by Williamwiki via Wikimedia Commons…

 Thanks to the jury in the Apple-Samsung case, product differentiation is now mandated in the marketplace (at least in the smartphone industry).
-Unfortunately, differentiation — and creativity and boldness — are harder to come by, despite every company’s claim of “leadership.”
-That’s what inspired this sardonic rant.
-Here’s hoping it won’t take more jury decisions to spark more creativity in the world…
+Unfortunately, differentiation — and creativity and daring — are harder to find despite every company’s claim of “leadership”…

 I wish business school had taught me how to lead by following.
-Oh, wait, they did: those were called “case studies.”
+Oh, wait, they did: those were called “best practices.”

 The Extraordinariness Continues…

-While swimming in the tepid seas of blandness, many of these masters of conformity avoid any form of advertising whatsoever.
-Instead, they claim that “word of mouth” will score them customers.
-You can just hear those inspiring mouth-words now: “OMG, you must buy from that company!
+While treading water in tepid seas of blandness, these masters of conformity avoid advertising, claiming that “word of mouth” will score them customers.
+You can just hear consumers mouthing, “OMG, you must buy from them!
 They’re just like everyone else!”

-I’ve had the opportunity to witness this mind-searing boldness up-close and personal.
-When I was a copywriter, these leaders would ask me to emphasize that they’re “next generation” and “cutting edge” (and you gotta be a leader to use terms that went out of fashion during the Ford administration).
-So I would present them several options for style and messaging, and inevitably, they’d go for the safest, most conservative option.
-Or sometimes they’d tell me to just copy what the competition had written.
+I’ve experienced this mind-searing boldness up-close and personal.
+When I was a young copywriter, these leaders would ask me to state that they’re “next generation” and “cutting edge” (and only leaders use terms that went out of fashion during the Ford administration).
+I would present several options, and they’d invariably select the safest, most conservative one.
+Or sometimes they’d reject ’em all and tell me to just copy what the competition had written.

 Enter the Challenger Brands…

-But you know who spoils the mediocrity fest by spiking the punch and putting salsa in the tamales?
-Smaller companies who fully acknowledge that they’re not market leaders.
+Now look who’s spoiling the mediocrity fest by spiking the punch and putting salsa in the tamales: smaller companies who fully acknowledge that they’re NOT market leaders.

-Instead, these challenger brands strive to be different, dismissing “best practices,” and taking risks in both actions and words.
-Get this: they actually advertise, ’cause they want people to know they exist.
-You’d think they’d stop there, but no, their compellingly creative ads go on and win awards and views and shares and thumbs-up.
+Instead, these challenger brands strive to be different, dismissing “best practices” and taking risks.
+They actually advertise ’cause they want people to know they exist.
+You’d think they’d stop there, but no, their ads go on to win awards and views and shares and thumbs-up.

 So there.
 That’s what you get for listening to nonconformists: inflation.